CramBL/quick-file-transfer/README.md

   mdns                  Use mDNS utilities evaluate-compression  Evaluate which compression works best for file content get-free-port         Get a free port from the host OS.
-Optionally specify on which IP or a port range to scan for a free port help                  Print this message or the help of the given subcommand(s)
+Optionally specify on which IP or a port range to scan for a free port ssh                   SCP-like - Send to a target that might not have qft actively listening, authenticating over SSH and transferring over TCP help                  Print this message or the help of the given subcommand(s)

 Options: